As a sole trader, tax returns can be a headache to complete. That’s because you need to:

 Graphic designers can deduct their Adobe subscription while tradies could mark their protective work clothing as tax-deductible.
 Read this short and simple explanation on tax-deductible business expenses.

 You won’t be allowed to use a business purchase as a tax-deductible expense if you can’t find the business receipt.
-With Parpera, you’ll have a record of every purchase you make in your Volt business bank account or with your business debit card.
+With Parpera, you’ll have a record of every purchase you make in your business account or with your business debit card.

 You can also upload and store every paper or electronic receipt into Parpera right on the transaction.
 They’ll stay there forever, so you can forget about using paper receipts and storage files.